 Normally we will allocate £100-£300 / month cash or bank transfer to students

-If students would like to purchase the goods over £500 we We will help you set up a bank account and arrange credit cards for your child if required.
+If students would like to purchase the goods over £500 we will ask for parental permission beforehand.
+We will help you set up a bank account and arrange credit cards for your child if required.
 Please contact us and we will be able to make the necessary arrangements.

 Liability

-Please note that the homestay provider and See uardian will not be liable for any damage arising from conduct and/or behaviour of any student placed with the homestay by the guardianship organisation.
+Please note that the homestay provider and See World Guardian will not be liable for any damage arising from conduct and/or behaviour of any student placed with the homestay by the guardianship organisation.

 Responsibilities during a pandemic